Today Is the Day: Move to Relapse (1997–2004)

 In 1997, Today Is the Day left AmRep and signed with Philadelphia-based metal label Relapse Records and released Temple of the Morning Star in September 1997.
 In addition to Temple of the Morning Star, Today Is the Day also contributed to the In These Black Days 7-inch series, released by Hydra Head Records, with their rendition of "Sabbath Bloody Sabbath", which can also be found as a secret track at the end of Temple of the Morning Star.

 For Today Is the Day's July 1999 release, entitled In the Eyes of God, Austin brought on board bassist Bill Kelliher and drummer Brann Dailor, formerly of Rochester, New York's Lethargy and current members of Atlanta, Georgia's Mastodon.
 After moving to Massachusetts in 1998, In the Eyes of God was the first Today Is the Day album to be recorded at Austin Enterprise's new location in Clinton, Massachusetts.

 The years 2000 and 2001 were relatively quiet for Today Is the Day in terms of releasing new material.
 Live Till You Die was released in August 2000 and included live tracks recorded during the tours in support of Temple of the Morning Star and In the Eyes of God, covers of songs by The Beatles, Bad Company, and Chris Isaak, and various songs compiled from studio sessions held at Austin Enterprise during the late 1990s.
 The band also recorded a cover of Metallica's "Nothing Else Matters", originally scheduled to be released on a split 7-inch vinyl titled Crush 'Em All through Undecided Records.
 The split was originally to be shared with Converge, and later with Supermachiner, but after falling through, Today Is the Day's song appeared on the Undecided Records various artists compilation The Old, the New, the Unreleased in 2005.
 In 2001, new Today Is the Day songs were released on splits with Metatron and 16, the first new material since 1999.

 The new songs put out on the split releases later appeared on Today Is the Day's double album Sadness Will Prevail, released in 2002.
 For this album Austin chose to work with bassist Chris Debari and drummer Marshall Kilpatric.
 Today Is the Day also released their second live album entitled Blue Blood in 2002.
 The album includes live material from the Temple of the Morning Star era.

-Today Is the Day returned in June 2004 with a new album entitled Kiss the Pig, which featured the debut of new drummer Mike Rosswog (previously of Circle of Dead Children).
+Today Is the Day returned in June 2004 with a new album entitled Kiss the Pig.
 Kiss the Pig was the last album released by Today Is the Day on Relapse Records.